Dimethyl sulfide: Occurrence and production

-Marine phytoplankton also produce dimethyl sulfide, and DMS is also produced by bacterial cleavage of extracellular DMSP.
-Biologists W. D. Hamilton and Tim Lenton have proposed that this may be an adaptive trait, as the algae can use the resulting clouds to disperse themselves around the world.
+Marine phytoplankton produce dimethyl sulfide, and DMS is also produced by bacterial cleavage of extracellular DMSP.
+This may be an adaptive trait, as the algae can use the resulting clouds to disperse themselves around the world.
 DMS has been characterized as the "smell of the sea", though it would be more accurate to say that DMS is a component of the smell of the sea, others being chemical derivatives of DMS, such as oxides, and yet others being algal pheromones such as dictyopterenes.

 Dimethyl sulfide, dimethyl disulfide, and dimethyl trisulfide have been found among the volatiles given off by the fly-attracting plant known as dead-horse arum (Helicodiceros muscivorus).
-Those compounds are components of an odor like rotting meat, which attracts various pollinators that feed on carrion, such as many species of flies.
+Those compounds are components of an odor like rotting meat which attracts various pollinators that feed on carrion such as many species of flies.